 Even if your space is not large enough for the action or balloon games, you still have options!
 Guessing games don’t take up much space and are not commonly used.
 They are often easy to explain, simple to play, and inexpensive.
-For this reason, they can be a great option for your party game.
+Guessing games are really fun things to do for your party games.

 17. Mystery Food

 Blindfold participants, and feed them samples of different types of food.
 Get creative with the food; you don’t want the game to be too easy!
 Keep track of their guesses, and when everyone is done, go over the answers.
 The person who guesses the most right wins.
 This guessing game can be funny and exciting, but be careful with food allergies.

 Most teens are on Tik Tok these days.
 There are multiple ways you could play this game since the app has many popular features, including “sounds,” videos, dances, etc. Your guests could perform the dances and the other participants and could guess the song or the other way around: the name is stated, and the guests must perform the dance.